joshtynjala/actionscript-3.0-developers-guide/display/display-programming/controlling-distortion-when-scaling.md

-However, in this case it would be preferable to have control over the scaling—to be able to designate certain areas which should scale (the straight sides and middle) and areas which shouldn’t (the corners)—so that scaling happens without visible distortion.
+However, in this case it would be preferable to have control over the scaling—to be able to designate certain areas which should scale (the straight sides and middle) and areas which shouldn't (the corners)—so that scaling happens without visible distortion.

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"